Florida National Scenic Trail

-UPDATE -- The USDA Forest Service is excited to make available an ArcGIS Online map for the Florida National Scenic Trail.
+The USDA Forest Service is excited to make available an ArcGIS Online map for the Florida National Scenic Trail.
 This beta version of the map is not designed for navigational purposes.
-It is intended for planning and management of the FNST and is being updated regularly to reflect the most recent GIS data, including land management boundaries and designated trailheads, parking areas, and campsites.
-For hiking maps please visit the website of the Florida Trail Association.
+It is intended for planning and management of the Florida Trail and is being updated regularly to reflect the most recent GIS data, including land management boundaries and designated trailheads, parking areas, and campsites.